blackstork-io/fabric/docs/plugins/_index.md

 ## Installation

 Plugin releases are independent from Fabric releases and have their own release cycle and version.
 You can find a list of plugins released by BlackStork at the [Releases page](https://github.com/blackstork-io/fabric/releases) in Fabric GitHub repository.

-Required plugins can be downloaded and installed automatically with `fabric install` command.
+To automatically download and install required plugins, use `fabric install` command.
 See [Installing plugins]({{< ref "../install.md#installing-plugins" >}}) for more details.

 ## Available plugins